 Note: The PlayStation VR Launch Bundle includes the camera (which is required) and two Move motion controllers, and I’m actually looking forward to picking up the gun that is to be released next year, but speaking of accessories as I mentioned earlier one of the USB front ports is taken up by the processing unit which means you only have one port remaining to charge, and thus having a dedicated charging station becomes a must.

 I’ve only tried a handful of games but so far my reactions range from “Wow, that was really cool,” to “Oh my god, that was the most amazing thing ever!”
-I actually got to be Batman, and for me there isn’t much greater joy than that.
+I actually got to be Batman, and for me, there isn’t a much greater joy than that.
 The biggest thing I took away from the VR experience is the sense of scale; when a London gangster is threatening you with a blowtorch in VR Worlds “The Heist” you are sitting there with this thug literally looming over you, and riding down the elevator into the massive expanse of the Batcave was mind-blowing (it even had the Giant Penny and the Dinosaur statue), and when a ghost pops up in your face you will scream in fright; during my playtime with Until Dawn: Rush of Blood I screamed so much my family upstairs wondered what the hell I was up to.

-So whether you want to solve a murder as Batman, battle one another in robot mech-suits, explore outer space in a variety of ships, or simply plunge into the depths of ocean to face killer sharks, the PlayStation VR will give you a gaming experience like no other.
+So whether you want to solve a murder as Batman, battle one another in robot mech-suits, explore outer space in a variety of ships, or simply plunge into the depths of the ocean to face killer sharks, the PlayStation VR will give you a gaming experience like no other.
 Now virtual reality gaming will never replace traditional gaming but what it does offer is an immersive experience that brings you not just closer to the action but in amongst it, and with a slew of great looking games in the wings I for one am excited with the direction console gaming is going.

 Is virtual reality gaming the future?
 Well maybe not quit yet, but though it’s not quite the holodeck experience we see on Star Trek it is bringing gaming in that direction, and though not inexpensive (over $500 Canadian just for the headset) the Sony PlayStation VR is currently the cheapest option, and in my opinion well worth the price.